 A star is born!

 On this day in 2006 (in Canada), The Kovak Box enjoyed its first screening ever for audiences of the Montreal Fantasia Festival.
-Written (in part) and directed by Daniel Monzón, the SciFi/Thriller starred Timothy Hutton, Lucía Jiménez, and David Kelly.
+Written (in part) and directed by Daniel Monzón, the SciFi/Thriller starred Timothy Hutton, Lucía Jiménez, David Kelly, and others.
 Here's the plot summary as provided by our friends at IMDB.com:

 "A sci-fi writer (Hutton) is invited to an island for a conference, only to discover that he's been lured into a trap."